 His first full collection of poetry, Fallen Stock, was published by Red Squirrel Press in March 2019.

 Since 2014 he has been writing and painting on a full-time basis.
 He is a member of The Aberdeen Writers Studio, STEM Poets and the Dee Don Ceilidh Collective and is listed on the Scottish Book Trust Live-Literature Database.

 In recent years he has been involved in residencies and projects in a range of environments from a PR agency to a Theology faculty.

 His writing skills are complemented by hands-on experience in teaching, project management, and workshop design & facilitation.

 Details of publication through magazines and channels other than this website can be found by following the following link: publications.

-In recent years he has also expanded his interest in the visual arts, painting in both acrylic and watercolour and exploring print techniques such as linocut.
+His visual arts works include painting in both acrylic and watercolour and exploring print techniques such as linocut, woodcut and collagraph.
 Examples of John’s artwork can be viewed in the John Bolland – Visual Art page of this website.

 He delivers creative workshops in a variety of environments – from addiction recovery groups to web-marketing teams – combining visual arts, poetry and prose in both Scots and English to explore themes such as addiction recovery, pain management or the simple joy of language.